orderedlist/unity-ui/README.md

 ## Install

-Open Atom Preferences, select Themes > Search for `unity-ui`, then Install.
+Open Atom Preferences, select Themes > Search for `unity`, then Install.

 Activate the theme by selecting the Themes section of Preferences.